 Windows 11 includes several new features and improvements that can boost your productivity and user experience.
-In this post, we'll look at some tips and methods to help you discover Windows 11's hidden jewels and get the most out of your operating system.
-Whether you're a seasoned Windows user or new to the platform, these pointers will help you navigate and fully utilise Windows 11.
+This post will look at some tips and methods to help you discover Windows 11's hidden jewels and get the most out of your operating system.

 Customize your Start Menu and Taskbar